jeffgbutler/practical-functional-java/docs/refactoringExercise.md

    - Delete the `getInsertStatement` function.
 Make a `static BiFunction<String, Integer, String> insertBuilder` member variable that does the same thing as the old `getInsertStatement` method
    - Make a `static Map<Integer, Function<String, String>> insertBuilderForCells` that will contain new functions for each of the different columns in a row
    - Use a static initializer to setup the Map.
 For example, `insertBuilderForCells.put(1, userId -> insertBuilder.apply(userId, 2237));`
-   - Change the `String getInsertStatementForCell(String, Cell)` method to remove the switch statement and call the functions from the map
+   - Change the `Optional<String> getInsertStatementForCell(String, Cell)` method to remove the switch statement and call the functions from the map.
+You will need to check to see if the map contains a function for the row.
+You can do this with a simple `if` statement, or you can wrap the returned value in an Optional and use `Optional.map`